spothero/cordova-plugin-spothero/README.md

 # cordova-plugin-spothero
 This ionic/cordova plugin will include SpotHero Partner SDK (https://github.com/spothero/iOS-Partner-SDK) dependencies and a simple initialization API.

-*Note*: Due to the cocoapod based dependencies, after adding this plugin be sure to open the .xcworkspace in XCode instead of the .xcodeproj.
+*Note*: Due to the cocoapods dependencies, after adding this plugin be sure to open the .xcworkspace in XCode instead of the .xcodeproj.

 ## Getting Started